Bishal-Nakoda/Particle41-devops-challenge-senior/README.md

 4. Now, in main.auto.tfvars put the values of the environment variables:
 - Bucket name created in the above step (It will store the .tfstate files in remote backend)
 - Project ID
-- domain to be added
+- ip name mapped to the domain (External IP which is reserved earlier)
-- ip name mapped to the domain
+- domain to be added (For testing, I am using nip.io domain.
+It is generally in the format of External_IP.nip.io e.g. 32.45.67.89.nip.io.
+Mske sure the External_IP is the IP which we have reserved earlier)

 5. Once added make sure gcloud is installed in your system to run the below command:
 ```bash